Tech Founder in BC with a $5M Earnout: Spreading Recognition to Smooth Marginal-Bracket Tax in 2026

 Raj has never previously claimed the Lifetime Capital Gains Exemption.
 His corporation qualifies as a Canadian-Controlled Private Corporation (CCPC), and his accountant has confirmed that the shares meet the Qualified Small Business Corporation (QSBC) tests — 90% active-business asset use at sale, 50% active-business use throughout the prior 24 months, and Raj has held the shares for more than 24 months.
 The $1,250,000 LCGE is available in full.

 The question is not whether Raj pays tax.
 He will.
-The question is whether that tax bill is $1.33M or $1.15M — and the answer depends entirely on how the earnout is structured for capital gains recognition purposes.
+The question is whether that tax bill is $1M concentrated in 2026 or $850K spread evenly across 2026 through 2030 — and the answer depends almost entirely on how the earnout is structured for capital gains recognition purposes.

 The Capital Gains Reserve: Section 40(1)(a)(iii) as the Primary Tool